SamarYT567/Test/README.md

 The Main homepage for the site.
 Featuring About Me, Frequently Asked Questions and Socials.

 ### 🔹 `about.html`
-A type of "Wikipedia page" for Samplayshindi—learn who I am and what I do.
+A type of "Wikipedia page" for Samplayshindi.
+Learn who I am and what I do.

 ### 🔹 `recentVideos.html`
 Showcasing my latest gaming content and uploads.
 Updated to the latest uploads.